Siting a Housecomments (0) May 14th, 2011 in Blogs

 - Take into account property lines if you plan another future structure, like a garage, near your home.
 Otherwise zoning ordinances may preclude you from building in the most convenient and logical area.
 Or worse yet the only place it will fit is due South of your home.
 There is a "green" development in my area where many of the houses are facing West (for the views) and the attached garages are facing South.
 I am pretty sure this was not due to zoning issues though.

-posted in: Blogs, energy efficiency, green building, architecture, foundations, contemporary, siting, solar gain, passive solar
+posted in: Blogs, architecture, energy efficiency, green building, contemporary, foundations, siting, solar gain, passive solar